Skip to content

 7. Plan and render worthwhile community services based on the needs of the community.

-8. Promote, plan and improve farm family living.
+8. Promote, plan and improve agribusiness opportunities.

 Article II – Organization

-Section B: Chapters of the Young Farmer and Agribusiness shall be chartered only in schools where recognized systematic instruction is offered for Adult Agricultural Education groups under the State Agricultural Education Provisions.
+Section B: Chapters of the Farmer and Agribusiness shall be chartered only in schools where recognized systematic instruction is offered for Adult Agricultural Education groups under the State Agricultural Education Provisions.

-Section C: The State Supervisor of Agricultural Education shall be the advisor of the South Carolina Young Farmer and Agribusiness Association.
+Section C: The State Supervisor of Agricultural Education shall be the advisor of the South

-Section D: The local teacher of agriculture education shall be the advisor for the local chapter of The Young Farmer and Agribusiness Association.
+Section D: The local teacher of agriculture education shall be the advisor for the local chapter of The Farmer and Agribusiness Association.

-Section E: The fiscal year for this association shall be January 1 to December 31.
+Section E: The fiscal year for this association shall be July 1 to June 30

 Section F: Local chapters may become and remain affiliated with the State Association by complying with the procedures outlined in the by-laws.